Gun shots and sirens heard at Iran's notorious detention centre amid protests

-Evin prison fire: Flames extinguished after nine injured in Iran prison blaze
+Evin prison fire: Flames extinguished after four inmates killed in Iran prison blaze

-A blaze at a notorious jail housing political prisoners and anti-government activists in Iran’s capital injured at least nine people was extinguished after several hours.
+A blaze at a notorious jail housing political prisoners and anti-government activists in Iran’s capital killed four inmates, the country’s judiciary said on Sunday.

 No detainees escaped in the fire that adds to weeks of anti-government protests that have gripped the nation.